elixir-lang/elixir/ROADMAP.md

 * Make method definitions return a pointer to the defined method to allow further manipulation
 * Dict comprehensions and get rid of inbin and inlist
 * 'Foo::Bar should work without requiring double quotes
+* Add more OTP behaviors: supervisors, apps, fsm and events

 And a few performance optimizations: